sivel/dockersshell/README.md

 dockersshell
 ============

-Login shell that spawns docker instance and initiates SSH connection with it
+Login shell that spawns a docker instance and initiates an SSH connection with it